BarakChamo/going-serverless/README.md

   3. AmazonDynamoDBFullAccess
   4. CloudWatchLogsFullAccess
   5. AmazonAPIGatewayInvokeFullAccess
-5. You can also skip the permission selection and paste the JSON from the example files in `Inline Policies`.
+5. You can also skip the permission selection and paste the JSON from [the example file](going-serverless/example/roles/policy.json) in `Inline Policies`.
-6.
+6. Go to the `Trust Relationships` tab and click `Edit Trust Relationship`, paste the [example JSON](going-serverless/example/roles/entities.json) in and save.

 ### Create S3 Bucket